JOQL

 title: "My first ticket",

-attributes_add: { // assuming ticket have a "attributes" jsonb like property and need to add a key/value to it
+attributes_add: { // assuming ticket has an "attributes" jsonb-like property and needs to add a key/value to it

 "some_attribute_name": "Some value"